mandiant/capa/capa/ida/plugin/README.md

 * Start analysis by clicking the `Analyze` button
 * Reset the plugin user interface and remove highlighting from your Disassembly view by clicking the `Reset` button
-* Change your capa rule set and other default settings by clicking the `Settings` button
+* Change your local capa rules directory and other default settings by clicking the `Settings` button
 * Hover your cursor over a rule match to view the source content of the rule
 * Double-click the `Address` column to navigate your Disassembly view to the address of the associated feature
 * Double-click a result in the `Rule Information` column to expand its children